jorshali/personal-site-starter/README.md

 # Contributions welcome

-Whether you would like to enhance the site starter, or simply post a link to your site build with the starter, your contribution is welcome.
-Simply submit a pull request.
-To feature your site, simply add it to this README in your pull request.
+Contributions are certainly welcome!
+Whether you would like to enhance the site starter, or feature your site that was built with the starter, simply submit a pull request.
+To feature your site, simply add it to this README in the pull request.

 # Notes